Lesliewxj/dotnet-core-learn/README.md

 # dotnet-core-learn
-The way of my learn dotnet core
+The way of my learning of .net core